 That kind of personal and intellectual risk-taking Bankert attributes largely to his experience at Washington College.
 Small classes and direct attention from professors demand engagement that requires some element of emotional risk.
 “You have this school that says, you need to speak in class, you need to challenge your professors’ ideas and other students’ ideas.
 After awhile you start getting calloused to that and next thing you know, it’s nothing to raise your hand and say, ‘I don’t know if that’s the right idea for this company,’ in a business class.”

-After graduation, Bankert will be starting a new job with Stanley Black & Decker—again, an opportunity that came about through Allison at career development, who urged Bankert to interview with company representatives when they came to campus last fall.
+After graduation, Bankert started a new job with Stanley Black & Decker—again, an opportunity that came about through Allison at career development, who urged Bankert to interview with company representatives when they came to campus last fall.
 In SB&D’s leadership program, he’ll rotate for two years through each sector of the business.
 “You’re really learning how to be a leader in that company.”
 And because of his immersion in all things Spanish, “they said we would love to have you do a rotation in Miami at our Latin American headquarters.”

 Which, Bankert says, is cool.
 Very cool.